jouellnyc/AWS/README.md

 # Create AWS VPC and Deploy Apache Instances
-- Create a non-default VPC with 2 Subnets, 2 Routes, Routing Table and Internet Gateway
+- Create a non-default VPC with 2 public Subnets, 2 Routes, Routing Table and Internet Gateway
-- Tie them all togehther
-- Install Apache and set it to start using user-data (index.html serves $(hostname))
+- Launch 2 EC2 instances with Apache user-data (index.html serves $(hostname))
-- Expose 2 EC2 instances on the internet to only your IP address on port 22 and 80
+- Apply Security Groups to expose EC2 instances to the internet to only your IP address on port 22 and 80
 - Tell you the public IPs and create clickable links to check
 - Save the time in manually provisioning and keep costs lower during testing.